PaddlePaddle/PGL/examples/NeurIPS2022-OGB-Challenge/MAG240M/README.md

-# R-UNIMP for MAG240M using PGL
+# Solution to MAG240M of NeurIPS2022-OGB-Challenge

 The code is about [《Boosting the Speed and Performance in Training Large-scale Heterogeneous Graph at NeurIPS OGB 22》](./xxx.pdf).